Andrey-Omelyanuk/django-logic/README.md

 ## Core Concepts

 ### Definitions
 - **Transition** - Changes the state of an object from one to another.
-Contains conditions, permissions, side-effects, callbacks, and failure callbacks.
+Contains conditions, permissions, side-effects, callbacks, failure side-effects, and failure callbacks.
 - **Action** - Similar to transition but doesn't change the state.
 Useful for operations that need permissions and side effects without state change.
 - **Side-effects** - Functions executed during a transition before reaching the target state.
 If any fail, the transition is rolled back.
 - **Callbacks** - Functions executed after successfully reaching the target state.
+- **Failure side-effects** - Functions executed when side-effects fail, before the state is unlocked.
+Useful for cleanup or compensation that must run while the instance is still locked.
-- **Failure callbacks** - Functions executed if side-effects fail.
+- **Failure callbacks** - Functions executed after side-effects fail, after the state is unlocked.
 - **Conditions** - Functions that must return True for a transition to be allowed.
 - **Permissions** - Functions that check if a user can perform a transition.
 - **Process** - Groups related transitions with common conditions and permissions.